darkrenaissance/darkfi/IDEOLOGY.md

 sciences based on a non-destructive dialectic methodology that harmonizes analytical and emotional intelligence and overcomes the strict subject-object mold should be developed.

+## The framework of moral and political society

 The paradigmatic and empirical framework of moral and political society, the main unit of the democratic civilization system, can be